Choose Veganism aims to help people transition to a vegan lifestyle and stick to it.

 I’ve always been a huge animal lover.
 I’ve had most pets you can think of including dogs, rabbits, guinea pigs, hamsters, gerbils, fish, chickens and many other different kinds of birds.
 I loved to cuddle my pet chickens and hated the thought of eating them.

 Becoming vegetarian at eleven years old

 I couldn’t get my head around why it was okay to chickens and fish, but not hamsters and guinea pigs.
 So at the age of eleven, I became a vegetarian.

-Despite there being virtually no meat alternatives in the UK in the nineties, and the fact that I suddenly had to learn to cook my own meals at eleven years of age, I found being a vegetarian easy.
+Despite there being virtually no meat alternatives in the UK in the nineties, and the fact that I suddenly had to learn to cook my own meals at eleven years of age, I found being a vegetarian pretty easy.